 This year, BMW was the feature marque at the rally in Paris, where a man who couldn’t believe his eyes when he saw Dead stickers on Casper approached me.
 My 1987 R80 G/S is not just the Paris Dakar model, it’s also adorned with a few aging Grateful Dead stickers.
 And that got me an invite to an Airhead tech session I had known nothing about.
 (Airheads were manufactured from 1969 to 1995, and are simple and sturdy.)

-It turned out there were a number of people at the vintage rally who were headed toward Ottawa the following weekend for a tech day.
+or a tech day.
 When I inquired as to where, the answer was vague, but that it would be a four-hour ride.
 I looked on the map and saw a favourite road that runs south of Griffith, then up to Calabogie.
 I hadn’t run that road in too many years and thought, what a great idea.
 I can go to this gathering, which is a campover, and I can incorporate that road in my ride.
 Bonus: first weekend of summer in fact.

 A group of guys circled around a bike lift working on a gearbox that had already been removed when I got there.
 I didn’t know it would be all men until I arrived, and realized it was just like where I work doing construction.
 But it was also just like most of my experience wrenching on motorcycles.
 I’ve known a few women who have done substantial work on their bikes, but most of my experience has been with men, in their shops or mine—or in the case of my British bikes, on the side of the road as well.